nss-nighclass-projects/the-static-web/SW_CSS_ARTICLES_02.md

 ## Requirements

-Link your new CSS file to your already existing .
+Link your new CSS file to your already existing index.html file.
 For each article on your blog page, you need to have the following things to be unique.

 1. A different background color.
 1. A different font family.